Time and Place:

 email: gsutanto [snail] usc [period] edu -> mailto:%20gsutanto [snail] usc [period] edu

-Mondays and Fridays 3:30-5:30pm according to specific schedule (see syllabus at the bottom) in RTH 422
+Wednesdays and Thursdays 4-6pm according to specific schedule (see syllabus at the bottom) in RTH 422 and RTH 406

 The diversity of the participants in this course is a valuable source of ideas, problem solving strategies, and engineering creativity.
 I encourage and support the efforts of all of our students to contribute freely and enthusiastically.
 We are members of an academic community where it is our shared responsibility to cultivate a climate where all students and individuals are valued and where both they and their ideas are treated with respect, regardless of their differences, visible or invisible.